 - The machine fly: a great lift for challenging our chests through a full range of motion, and it often has a fairly flat strength curve, making it good for stimulating muscle growth.

 - The cable crossover: is a good lift for training the chest under constant tension, but it tends to emphasize training the pecs at shorter muscle lengths, which isn’t as good for stimulating muscle growth.

 The Hip Hinge

 There are a few different reasons that people do hip hinges.
 Most men do them either with the goal of deadlifting more weight or building a bigger posterior chain overall, with just as much emphasis on their traps and spinal erectors as on their glutes and hamstrings.
-In that case, the deadlift has a lot in common with lifts like that barbell row, where our spinal erectors and traps are just as dominant as our hips and hamstrings.
+In that case, the deadlift has a lot in common with lifts like the barbell row, where our spinal erectors and traps are just as dominant as our hips and hamstrings.

 As you can see, the hip hinge can work a ton of overall muscle mass in our posterior chains.
 In fact, if we can even go one level deeper, looking at the spinal erector and transverse abdominis (TVA) muscles that keep our spines strong, sturdy, and healthy:

 However, some people choose to use the hip hinge as more of a hip lift, with more stimulus on their glutes and hamstrings instead of sharing it equally with their spinal erectors and traps.
 In that case, the hip hinge becomes more of a thrusting movement.
 That’s a good approach, too, and we’ll talk about how to do that.

 If we’re using the hip hinge to bulk up our entire posterior chain, the conventional deadlift is best.
 By allowing us to load the heaviest weights, working our muscles through a large range of motion, and by forcing us to lift with a more horizontal torso, we can stimulate a tremendous amount of overall muscle growth, with quite a lot of that muscle growth being in our backs.